 The reason people from the West Coast and Northeast continue to find Atlanta attractive is because of the amount of house they can get for the price.

-Housing affordability: Even in a pandemic, Atlanta continues to be an attractive market for families looking for relatively cheap property as well as those interested in investing in rental property in 2022.
+Housing affordability: Even in a pandemic, Atlanta continues to be an attractive market for families looking for relatively cheap property as well as those interested in investing in rental property.

 That is especially the case when 50% of the households in the metro area rent rather than own